RhythmusByte/RhythmusByte/README.md

 ## 🌟 Projects
 - [Weather Infoga](https://weatherinfoga.vercel.app)
-    A weather app that fetches live weather data using [OpenWeatherMap](https://openweathermap.org) API.
+  > A weather app that fetches live weather data using [OpenWeatherMap](https://openweathermap.org) API.
-  > Halted deployment for maintenance
+  > Nb: Halted deployment for maintenance
 > More projects are on the way!

 ---